Canva raises $200 million at a $40 billion valuation – TechCrunch

 Though a bottoms-up enterprise strategy is relatively popular these days, Canva was an early master of the model.
 Canva launched as a free product, and over time the company introduced enterprise layers into the mix.

-As of now, Canva has more than 60 million monthly active users across 190 countries, with big name companies on the enterprise plan.
+As of now, Canva has more than 60 million monthly active users across 190 countries, with big-name companies on the enterprise plan.
 This includes Salesforce, Marriott International, PayPal and American Airlines.
 Canva expects to exceed $1 billion in annualized revenue by the end of 2021.
 More than 500,000 teams are paying for the product in some capacity.

 With a 2,000-person team, Canva will use the fresh funding to double its workforce in the next year.

-Canva also shared its DEI numbers, with females representing 42 percent of the workforce.
+Canva also shared its DEI numbers, with females representing 42% of the workforce.
 The company did not share any stats around people of color on the team.

 Perkins explained to TechCrunch that a huge part of the company’s growth has to do with an obsession over creating a highly valuable free product.